Today (Australian TV program): Broadcasting

+Time zone changes

 During daylight saving time, Queensland receives the show delayed by one hour.

 In 2007, the show began a trial and aired live into Queensland between 5:00 – 8.30am, with an extra Queensland-only half-hour.
 This was unsuccessful, and in 2008 the show returned to its previous delayed telecast.

 The Northern Territory has Today delayed thirty minutes during winter and one-and-a-half hours during daylight saving time.

 Some parts of South Australia are also delayed by thirty minutes, and in Western Australia, the program is delayed by two hours during winter and three hours during daylight saving time.

 In the case of major breaking news (e.g. cyclone), the program goes live into the state to help provide residents with up-to-date information.

 International broadcasts

 In addition to Australia, Today is broadcast in Papua New Guinea on EMTV, and in Fiji on Fiji Television.